 NOT RECOMMENDED FOR: Deep thinkers, people who can't stand movies based on toy lines.

-Lego: Ninjago, directed by Charlie Bean and Paul Fisher, opened in theaters September 22, 2017.
+Lego: Ninjago, directed by Charlie Bean and Paul Fisher, opened in theaters September 22, 2017; available for home viewing December 19, 2017.
 It runs 101 minutes and stars Dave Franco, Jackie Chan, Fred Armisen, Justin Theroux and Olivia Munn.
 Watch the trailer for Lego: Ninjago here.